nitin42/glamorous-primitives/README.md

 npm install glamorous-primitives --save
 ```

 This also depends on `react` and `react-primitives`.
-Make sure you have installed them.
+Make sure you have them installed.

 ## Examples